-- in February 2014, to take into account the fund manager changes which were implemented during the third quarter of 2013. - in February 2015, to take into account the changes required under the FMCA. - in April 2016, to reflect further changes required to transition the Schemes to the FMCA. - in December 2016, to allow the Schemes to invest in property and bond funds offered by AMP Capital Investors (New Zealand) Limited. - in March 2017, to allow the Schemes to invest in cash and bonds funds offered by ANZ New Zealand Investments Limited, and remove reference to the Schemes investing in funds offered by ASB Group Investments Limited. - In September 2017, to amend the Benchmark Index for two international equity funds to MSCI World Index ex Tobacco to reflect AMP Capital Investors (New Zealand) Limited removing tobacco related investments from their investment portfolios. - In November 2017, to recognise the Schemes' shift to AMP Capital Investors' passive global bond fund, following the closure of the sovereign global bond fund, and the shift to AMP Capital Investors' new passive NZ share fund following closure of the old product. - In February 2019, following the review of the SIPO, the investment objectives for each Fund were revised down marginally.
+- in February 2014, to take into account the fund manager changes which were implemented during the third quarter of 2013. - in February 2015, to take into account the changes required under the FMCA. - in April 2016, to reflect further changes required to transition the Schemes to the FMCA. - in December 2016, to allow the Schemes to invest in property and bond funds offered by AMP Capital Investors (New Zealand) Limited. - in March 2017, to allow the Schemes to invest in cash and bonds funds offered by ANZ New Zealand Investments Limited, and remove reference to the Schemes investing in funds offered by ASB Group Investments Limited. - in September 2017, to amend the Benchmark Index for two international equity funds to MSCI World Index ex Tobacco to reflect AMP Capital Investors (New Zealand) Limited removing tobacco related investments from their investment portfolios. - in November 2017, to recognise the Schemes' shift to AMP Capital Investors' passive global bond fund, following the closure of the sovereign global bond fund, and the shift to AMP Capital Investors' new passive NZ share fund following closure of the old product. - in February 2019, following the review of the SIPO, the investment objectives for each Fund were revised down marginally. - in March 2020, following the review of the SIPO, the investment objectives for each Fund were revised down marginally. - in December 2020, primarily to reflect minor changes in the underlying investment funds the Schemes invest in.